arghyadeep10/Inventory_Management_System/README.md

 Properties.
 There inside General setting go to option of startup file and enter "main_prog_IDE_version.py".
 Now when you click the run button, your IDE will run this file "main_prog_IDE_version.py" instead of "main_prog.py" This new version skips the command line arguments and provides you with the following menu:

-> Welcome
+>Welcome
-  Choose from the below options to continue:
+>Choose from the below options to continue:
-  1. Generate database
+>1.
+Generate database
-  2. Use system
+>2.
+Use system
-  Q. Exit
+>Q. Exit
-  Enter your choice:
+>Enter your choice:

 Here again, if you are using the system for the first time, then press 1, and if you are using it from 2nd time onwards then press 2.